algorithmiaio/dev-center/_pages/algorithm-development/languages/scala.md

 ### Calling Other Algorithms and Managing Data

-To call other algorithms or manage data from your algorithm, use the <a href="{{ site.baseurl }}/clients/scala">Algorithmia & Scala</a> which is automatically available to any algorithm you create on the Algorithmia platform.
+To call other algorithms or manage data from your algorithm, use the <a href="{{site.baseurl}}/clients/scala">Algorithmia & Scala</a> which is automatically available to any algorithm you create on the Algorithmia platform.
 For more detailed information on how to work with data see the [Data API docs](http://docs.algorithmia.com/) and learn about Algorithmia's [Hosted Data Source](http://developers.algorithmia.com/algorithm-development/data-sources/hosted-data-guide/).

 When designing your algorithm, don't forget that there are special data directories, `.session` and `.algo`, that are available only to algorithms to help you manage data over the course of the algorithm execution.